WengYuehTing/GuardianTheTrap/README.md

 ![language](https://img.shields.io/badge/language-C%2B%2B%20%7C%20Blueprint-orange)
 ![sdk](https://img.shields.io/badge/SDK-Steam%20VR%20%7C%20Unreal%20RPC-yellow)

 Guardian: The Trap is a VR Tower-Defense party game, with which you can play with friends through LAN.
 The winning goal is to prevent enemies from destroying the tower within a specific duration.
-The players have to collect resources in the map and freely arrange traps with various physical features on the enemies' route as quickly as possible.
-There are three different maps for players representing easy, medium, and hard levels.
+The players have to collect resources in the map and place traps with various physical features on the enemies' route as quickly as possible.
+There are three maps for players representing easy, medium, and hard levels.
 Enjoy the game!

 <!-- <img src="./Content/Asset/unreal.jpg" alt="drawing" width="400"/> -->